algorithmic-music-exploration/amen/README.md

 # amen
-A toolbox for algorithmic remixing,a fter Echo Nest Remix
+A toolbox for algorithmic remixing, after Echo Nest Remix.